leetcode-python-java/leetcode-python-java/en/3001-4000/3494-find-the-minimum-amount-of-time-to-brew-potions.md

     mark-detail The logical loophole is: some wizards still start working too early, causing the potion to wait for people. mark-detail

-- How to fix the logic loophole? mark-detail **Process again from the back to the front**, because the last wizard no longer has the problem of starting work too early. mark-detail
+- How to fix the logic loophole? mark-detail **Process again from the back to the front**, because the last wizard no longer has the problem of starting work too early.
+This shows the importance of traversal order.
+It may be from front to back, or from back to front, or both. mark-detail

 ## Complexity